 With the AODocs Smartbar installed, you can import your emails and their attachments from your Gmail interface into your Document Management libraries.
-The Import into AODocs feature creates a new AODocs document in the root folder of your selected library.
+The Import into AODocs feature creates a new AODocs document in the root folder of the default document class of your selected library.

 Before running the import, you can: